juskoa/trigger/v/vme/miclock/workspace/miclockgui/src/readme.txt

 ************************
 *** About	     ***
 ************************
-A application to replace the existing ttmidaemons implementation.
+A application to replace the existing ttmidaemons/miclock.py implementation.
 Same functionality but with a user interface.
 Written in Java with some of the helper scripts from the old implementation kept.